IPG-Automotive-UK/infofile-utils/README.md

 <details>
 <summary></b><code>getDouble</code></b></summary>
 Returns a double value from an infofile for a given key or an array of keys.
+The value will be returned as a number.

 ### Getting a single double value from an infofile: